1. Registration & Eligibility

 ShipTo uses a two-stage payment process:

-When the customer accepts your bid, they pay a deposit of 15% (the platform fee) via PayPal to ShipTo.
+When the customer accepts your bid, they pay a deposit equal to the commission amount via PayPal to ShipTo.
+This secures the booking and covers the platform fee.

 Step 2: Contact Details Shared